Author: Charlotte Davies / Codes: CAP3, HAP2 / Published: 06/02/2018

 - Think about causes

 Most back pain that we see is “simple” back pain.
-Sometimes we see more complicated back pain, and it is these that are easy.
+Sometimes, however, we see more complicated back pain, and making sure you identify the cause and the complexity is essential.
 Your history and examination will have helped you to work out which of these it is.
-Once you’ve thought about a cause, it’ll help you to guide your management further.

 - Don’t do bloods routinely

 The NICE guidelines for back pain management only advise blood tests in complicated back pain.
-This is excellent advice- when do bloods really change your management in “simple back pain”?
+This is excellent advice – when do bloods really change your management in “simple back pain”?
+Or in many other things, for that matter?

 If you do need to do bloods (in complicated back pain) and the bloods are abnormal, think about your cause – again, a high CRP in an IVDU will make you think about a discitis, a high calcium in a patient with a history of weight loss will steer you towards malignancy.